 “Come on,” Hammerman coaxed.
 “You could use a little church.”

-“Speak for yourself,” Phillips bantered, and was about to say something sarcastic about Hammerman’s single lifestyle, when his scanner’s red alert light started blinking.
+“Speak for yourself,” Phillips bantered.
+He was about to add something sarcastic about Hammerman’s single lifestyle, when his scanner’s red alert light started blinking.

 “Mike!
 I got a signal.”